konn/safe-printf/README.md

 [![loop-effin](http://img.shields.io/hackage/v/safe-printf.svg)](http://hackage.haskell.org/package/safe-printf)

 ## What is this?
-Haskell's standard `Text.Printf` module provides variadic `printf`{.haskell} function but not type-safe.
+Haskell's standard `Text.Printf` module provides variadic `printf` function but not type-safe.
-This library provides an alternative for this, more type-safe version of `printf`{.haskell} function, combinators and quasiquoters.
+This library provides an alternative for this, more type-safe version of `printf` function, combinators and quasiquoters.

-The current implementation is just a proof-of-concept, so it is not so efficient and provides APIs only for `String`{.haskell} value generation.
-In future, we will support `Text`{.haskell}
-types and improve the effiiciency.
+The current implementation is just a proof-of-concept, so it is not so efficient and provides APIs only for `String` value generation.
+In future, we will support `Text` types and improve the effiiciency.

 ## Install